keegan-a/ChatGPT/README.md

 - **Trace gain**: How bright the captured waveform trace appears on the display.

 ## What changed
-- Rebuilt the renderer for stronger, beat-visible motion with new reactive styles and heavier analyser gain.
+- Rebuilt analyser sampling with RMS gain and bass-aware beat gating so audio hits visibly drive motion.
-- Added palette-driven color cycling, waveform tracing, and multi-voice oscillators that modulate mesh radius and wobble.
+- Added color rate/program controls with RGBW trails (rainbows, dots, stripes, retro palettes) tied to beat and energy for vivid lighting programs.
-- Simplified the UI into clear sections so controls read like oscilloscope knobs instead of scattered options.
+- Tuned reactive offsets and oscillation depth to give clearer audio-driven displacement while keeping the UI grouped into oscilloscope-like sections.

 ## Contributing
 See `AGENTS.md` for the multi-agent workflow (scope → architecture → tests → implementation → debug → review → docs).
 Each role has clear responsibilities; follow the sequence to keep changes organized and well-reviewed.